 Pre and Post-Surgery Support

 Preparing for surgery emotionally can cause anxiety, uncertainty, and other traumas.
 Clinical hypnosis can assuage fears, calm emotional tumult, and help support family and loved ones.
 Results of a study of 200 breast cancer patients who underwent a pre-surgical hypnosis intervention to improve post-surgical side effects suggest that, to reduce post-surgical nausea, clinical hypnotic interventions should be designed to specifically target patient expectancies and distress.

 Our methods are tailored to the needs of both the patient and their family, which explore patterns of thought that may anticipate negative effects.
 Hypnosis is an effective tool to shift behavioral patterns of thought to support a more positive outcome.

 It is our goal to stay abreast of the latest clinical studies and treatment modalities for complementary cancer care.
 To read about more research-based evidence, click HERE!

 Please apply below.
 We work to design individual support plans for each client and their caregivers.
-We hope to serve you.

 1. Smedley, Tim.
 The Guardian.
 What Impact do Seas Lakes and Rivers have on People's Health.
 2013